 Two-time Major Champion Zach Johnson, formerly of Cedar Rapids, Iowa, and then a resident of St. Simons Island, Georgia, met PGA Club Professional Zach J. Johnson of Farmington, Utah, for the first time.

 Young Gun from Chile

-Joaquin Niemann of Chile, 19, ranked No. 164 in the Official World Golf Rankings, is the youngest member of the field at Bellerive Country Club.
-This year, he became the youngest player since Sergio Garcia in 1999, to accept Special Temporary Membership on the PGA Tour.
+Joaquin Niemann of Chile, 19, then ranked No. 164 in the Official World Golf Rankings, was the youngest member of the field at Bellerive Country Club.
+That year, he became the youngest player since Sergio Garcia in 1999, to accept Special Temporary Membership on the PGA Tour.
 At the time, Niemann was 19 years, 6 month, 28 days.
 Garcia was 19 years, 4 months, 29 days when he first played on the Tour in 1999.
 Niemann earned his Tour card for 2019 in just eight starts.